princomp/princomp.github.io/source/lectures/data/intro.md

 # Introduction

+An [abstract data type (ADT)](https://en.wikipedia.org/wiki/Abstract_data_type) is a mathematical model for data types, typically giving

+- possible values,
+- possible operations on data of this type,
+- behavior of those operations.

+Data *structures*, on the other hand, are concrete representations of data, from the point of view of a programmer, and not from a user's perspective.

+## Arrays

 Arrays are structures that allow you to store multiple values in memory using a single name and indexes.
 Internally, an array contains a fixed number of variables (called *elements*) of a particular type^[Usually, all the elements of an array have the same type, but an array can store elements of different types if `object` is its type, since any element is actually of type `object`.].
 The elements in an array are always stored in a contiguous block of memory, providing fast and efficient access.